riverrun/genxword/README.rst

 Once the crossword has been calculated, the user has the option to have it recalculated.
 Each time it is recalculated, the number of columns and the number of rows can both be increased.

+There are also options to specify the number of words used in the crossword and the amount of time used to calculate it.
+In addition, the program can be run non-interactively.
-For further options, please consult the man page.
+For further information, please consult the man page.

 Installation
 ============